 - Make sure you know how the tone is supposed to be pronounced (see above)

-- Listen as much as you can and see if you can hear the difference (if you don’t, check this article: Learning to hear the sounds and tones in Mandarin)
+- Listen as much as you can and see if you can hear the difference (if not, then check Learning to hear the sounds and tones in Mandarin)

-- Ask a native speaker to exaggerate the difference for you
+- Ask a native speaker to exaggerate the difference for you, then gradually returning to more normal pronunciation

-- Learn one word to perfection, then use that as a model (see tone pairs)
+- Learn one word to perfection for each tone combination, then use that as a model (see tone pairs)

 - Check your pronunciation with native speakers regularly (such as tone bingo)